Taser safety issues: Risk of fire

 Tasers, like other electric devices, have been found to ignite flammable materials.
 For this reason Tasers come with express instructions not to use them where flammable liquids or fumes may be present, such as filling stations and methamphetamine labs.

 An evaluative study carried out in 2001 by the British Home Office investigated the potential for Tasers to ignite CS spray.
-Seven trials were conducted, in which CS gas containing methyl isobutyl ketone (a solvent in all CS sprays used by the United Kingdom police) was sprayed over mannequins wearing street clothing.
+Seven trials were conducted, in which CS gas containing methyl isobutyl ketone (a solvent in CS sprays used by all of the police forces in the United Kingdom) was sprayed over mannequins wearing street clothing.
 The Tasers were then fired at the mannequins.
 In two of the seven trials, "the flames produced were severe and engulfed the top half of the mannequin, including the head".
 This poses a particular problem for law enforcement, as some police departments approve the use of CS before the use of a Taser.

 However, in the United States, a water or oil based pepper spray is more common than CS.
 This allows for the possibility of a Taser being used after an individual has been subjected to pepper spray without the concern for a fire.